Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 Before moving forward, let me tell you why I usually avoid this method.

-If you have any changes or works-in-progress in your Container, or if someone else is already working in your Container, then you don’t want to publish it immediately to a website.
-Doing so can make things complicated, and possibly even break things that you already had in place.
+If you have any changes or works-in-progress in your Container, or if someone else is already working on your Container, then you don’t want to publish it immediately to a website.

 If you already have Tags or triggers in your Container, you should skip ahead to a different method.
 I’d also recommend either of the other two methods for anyone who wants more customization and control.